0xEvsky/marboota-hearts-gm/backend/docs/PROTOCOL.md

 ```

 ### SIT
-This is sent to all other clients in an instance when a client is successfully seated alongside its information.
+This is sent to all other clients in an instance when a client is successfully seated, alongside its information.
 > [!NOTE]
 > This is also catch-up sent just like `JOIN`
 ```json